kubecost/docs/apis/apis-overview.md

 ### Using `offset` and `limit` parameters to parse payload results

-The `offset` and `limit` parameters apply to multiple querying APIs to introduce pagination to your results.
+The `offset` and `limit` parameters apply to multiple querying APIs to introduce pagination to your results in order to avoid lengthy payloads.
 Similar to how Kubecost's UI pages display your queried items in limited amounts per page across multiple pages, these two parameters allow your to filter your displayed results.
 These following APIs accept `offset` and `limit` as parameters:

 * Allocation API
 * Assets API